sindresorhus/sindresorhus.github.com/source/content/apps/plug.md

   - '11'
 ---

-Plug is an open source macOS app I'm working on with my friends.
+An open source macOS app I'm working on with my friends.
 Hype Machine is a popular music blog aggregator.